Graduate Course Catalog

 ENRG 7610 Energy Trading: Wholesale Electric Markets (3) - This course covers the fundamental concepts necessary to maintain and operate an efficient wholesale electric power market.
 Through in-class simulations, students will apply concepts from operations management, economics, risk management, and negotiations to manage physical and financial power portfolios.
 Lecture topics will include deregulation/industry segmentation, security constrained economic dispatch (including unit commitment and scheduling), locational marginal pricing, resource development (including traditional thermal and renewable resources), and contract negotiation.
 Instructor-led case studies will review historic successes and failures of deregulated energy firms.
 Successful completion of this course will provide students with a firm understanding of electric power market operations and portfolio management.

-ENRG 7820 Energy Projects II (3) - Students work in teams on energy projects sponsored by faculty and energy industry executives.
+ENRG 7840 Energy Industry Projects (3) - Students work in teams on energy projects sponsored by faculty and energy industry executives.
 Each team is expected to analyze and research an energy industry issue and to prepare written project reports, presentations, or cases.
 The final project reports, presentations, and cases are evaluated by the project sponsors.
-This course is offered during the spring semester.

 FINE 6020 Analysis for Financial Management (3) - This course provides an introduction to the discipline of finance and gives students the tools they need to make capital budgeting decisions for firms.
 It begins with the study of the time value of money and how to value stocks and bonds.
 From there, it moves into capital budgeting techniques including net present value and internal rate of return.
 Students will learn how to evaluate an asset’s risk and expected return within the context of a portfolio, leading to the fundamentals of asset pricing theory.
 Cash flow analysis, inflation, and a firm’s cost of capital are all topics that are covered.
 The course concludes with a discussion of market efficiency and its implications.
 By the end of the course, students will be familiar with the basic tools used to analyze the investment and financing decisions made within firms.